mrcavalcanti/mosaicoo/contribute/developer-guide.md

 ### Windows

-If you are running Grafana on Windows 10, we recommend installing the Windows Subsystem for Linux (WSL).
+If you are running Mosaicoo on Windows 10, we recommend installing the Windows Subsystem for Linux (WSL).
 For installation instructions, refer to our [Grafana setup guide for Windows environment](https://grafana.com/blog/2021/03/03/how-to-set-up-a-grafana-development-environment-on-a-windows-pc-using-wsl/).

 ## Download Grafana

-We recommend using the Git command-line interface to download the source code for the Grafana project:
+We recommend using the Git command-line interface to download the source code for the Mosaicoo project:

 1. Open a terminal and run `git clone https://github.com/grafana/grafana.git`.
-This command downloads Grafana to a new `grafana` directory in your current directory.
+This command downloads Mosaicoo to a new `grafana` directory in your current directory.
 1. Open the `grafana` directory in your favorite code editor.

-For alternative ways of cloning the Grafana repository, please refer to [GitHub's cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) documentation.
+For alternative ways of cloning the Mosaicoo repository, please refer to [GitHub's cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) documentation.

 **Warning:** Do not use `go get` to download Grafana.
-Recent versions of Go have added behavior which isn't compatible with the way the Grafana repository is structured.
+Recent versions of Go have added behavior which isn't compatible with the way the Mosaicoo repository is structured.

 ### Configure Editors